 The conservation easement will conserve the scenic character of the property by ensuring that no further development will occur unless specifically authorized or permitted by the conservation easement.

-3. Objective: Enhance recreational access in order to provide additional public recreation opportunities.
+3. Objective: Enhance recreational facilities in order to provide additional education and recreation opportunities and enhance the recreation experience.